 To participate in the URS, you must submit an abstract to register for the event.
-The submission form can be found here.
+The submission form can be found at www.urcd.msstate.edu.
 Please read the following instructions carefully to ensure a successful submission.

 Choose a Project Category